strexx/Ultimate-Frisbee-App/README.md

 ### How to install
-A small tutorial how to install the Node application on your own local machine.
+A small tutorial on how to install the Node application on your own local machine.

 **Git repository**:
 [https://github.com/strexx/Ultimate-Frisbee-App.git](https://github.com/strexx/Ultimate-Frisbee-App.git)